bkmo/snapper-rollback-efi/README.md

 external_boot = True to have your .bootbackup restored.

-This modded version adds a boot backup hook to Pacman. /boot will be backed up to /.bootbackup every kernel update-install-remove.
+This modded version adds a boot backup hook to Pacman. /boot will be backed up to /.bootbackup every kernel upgrade-install.
 This will happen whether you decide to restore it or not.

 ## Usage